David Winters (footballer)

-David Winters (born 7 March 1982) is a Scottish former footballer and current assistant manager of Lowland League side Caledonian Braves.
+David Winters (born 7 March 1982) is a Scottish former footballer and current manager of West of Scotland side Darvel.

 Winters played as a striker and has previously played in the Scottish Premier League for Dundee United.

-Career
+Playing career

 Winters, like older brother Robbie, started his career with Dundee United and played in 19 league matches between 1999 and 2003.
 During this time, he had loans spells with Forfar Athletic and Ross County, and made the permanent move to Victoria Park in 2003.

 After three seasons with The Staggies he moved to Hamilton Academical at the start of season 2006–07.
 Winters spent the following pre-season at Halifax Town after turning down a deal from Hamilton at the end of the season.
 He even played, and scored, as a trialist for Halifax against Hamilton in a friendly.
 However, he signed a contract, until the end of the 2007–08 season, for Hamilton in August.
 Winters was released by Hamilton in January 2008 and rejoined Ross County in February.
 He joined Livingston in January 2009.

 Winters moved to Dumbarton in March 2010, scoring three goals in his first five appearances.

 Winters left Dumbarton in May 2010 and moved to Vietnam to play for Can Tho F.C.
 On 5 August 2011 Winters re-signed for Dumbarton on a one-year deal.
 He left in January 2012 after failing to establish himself in the Sons first eleven.
 After appearing as a trialist for Annan Athletic, Winters signed a deal until the end of the season, before moving on to Ayr United in the summer.